jarun/nnn/README.md

        export NNN_USE_EDITOR=1
 4. Run `n`.
 5. Don't memorize keys.
 Arrows, <kbd>/</kbd> and <kbd>q</kbd> suffice.
 Press <kbd>?</kbd> for help on keyboard shortcuts anytime.
-6. The prompt can be used as a launcher and to run commands.

 - For additional functionality [setup custom scripts](https://github.com/jarun/nnn/wiki/How-to#run-custom-scripts).
 - Visit the [How to](https://github.com/jarun/nnn/wiki/How-to) for many more specific usecases.